nDriaDev/react-tools/apps/react-tools-demo/src/markdown/Show.md

 # Show
 Generic component used to conditional render part of the view: it renders _children_ when the _when_ prop is truthy, otherwise the _fallback_ prop, if it is present, or null.
+[See demo](https://nDriaDev.io/react-tools/#/components/Show)

 ## Usage